-- Gravimetric estimation of Fe as Fe2O3 from a solution containing ferrous a Ammonium sulphate and free sulphuric acid. - ii.
-Gravimetric estimation of Ba as BaSO4 from a solution containing barium chloride and free hydrochloric acid.

-2. Titrimetric Analysis: Calibration of burette, pipette and volumetric flask.

 - i.
-Fertilizer analysis: To determine the percentage of nitrogen present in a given sample of nitrogenous fertilizer. - ii.
-Quality control To determine percentage purity of soda ash in the given sample. - iii.
-Analysis of commercial vinegar To determine the percentage of acetic acid is a given commercial sample of vinegar.
+Gravimetric estimation of Fe as Fe2O3 from a solution containing ferrous ammonium sulphate and free sulphuric acid. - ii.
+Gravimetric estimation of Ba as BaSO4 from a solution containing barium chloride and free hydrochloric - 2.
+Titrimetric Analysis: Calibration of burette, pipette and volumetric flask. - i.
+Analysis of commercial vinegar To determine the percentage of acetic acid is a given commercial sample of vinegar. - ii.
+To prepare standard solution of calcium chloride from calcium carbonate and determine the total hardness of given water sample.